 Summary: St Vincent Ferrer was born in Spain in 1350.
-His father was english and his mother spanish.
+His father was English and his mother Spanish.
 Vincent joined the Dominicans.
 He became a great preacher and predictor of event.
 Remembered chiefly for preaching repentance on his missions throughout France He helped bring about an end to the three popes schism.
 He died at Vannes in 1419 and was buried there.

 A Spanish Dominican, Vincent’s authority as a teacher and preacher seems to have been supported by miracles.
 Associated with anti-pope Pedro de Luna (called Benedict XIII) at Avignon, he later withdrew his support.

-Successful Dominican preacher
+Successful Dominican Preacher

 Vincent’s father, William Stewart Ferrer, was an Englishman who married a Spanish woman Costanza Miguel and settled in Spain.
 Vincent joined the Dominicans and at twenty-one was teaching philosophy at the university of the Catalan city of Lleida.
 Ordained in 1374, he taught in Barcelona and then studied theology and Hebrew at Toledo.
 He was successful in converting Jews to Catholicism, including Solomon Ha-Levi, who later went on to become Bishop of Cartagena and then Archbishop of Burgos.

-Predictor of the future
+Predictor of the Future

-An associate of Cardinal Pedro de Luna (Avignonese Pope Benedict XIII)
+An Associate of Cardinal Pedro de Luna (Avignonese Pope Benedict XIII)